Les Edgar: Automotive industry

 In the early 2000s, Edgar played a major role in returning Aston Martin to endurance racing.
 He stated that he is a "big fan" of Aston Martin, and has owned a 600N Vantage.
 He was still involved with the gaming industry in the 2000s, at one point being a non-executive director at Kuju Entertainment, and was described by Computer and Video Games as a "high-powered games consultant".
 In June 2013, Edgar was in charge of TVR Automotive Ltd. and purchased TVR from Nikolai Smolenski, and became its chairman.
 On the purchase, Edgar explained that Smolenski was uninterested at first, but one day someone yelled "you killed TVR!" to him.
 Edgar then suggested the repatriation of the brand to the United Kingdom, and explained that the transaction was "bizarrely straightforward".
-When asked about his choice of brand in an interview with the BBC's Top Gear, Edgar said that he liked sports cars in-between an Aston Martin and a Lotus in luxury, and TVR cars "fit that bill perfectly".
+When asked about his choice of brand in an interview with the BBC's Top Gear magazine, Edgar said that he liked sports cars in-between an Aston Martin and a Lotus in luxury, and TVR cars "fit that bill perfectly".
 Edgar also revealed that he would like to return TVR to Le Mans 24 Hours.

 Edgar believed that TVR had a "credibility gap", which led to the hiring of Gordon Murray and Cosworth.
 Talking about the deal, Edgar said that Murray was "a God", but knew TVR could not afford his services.
 It was when Edgar revealed his intention to go to Le Mans that a deal was reached.
 Edgar's original intention was to construct a few cars to race in a special series.

 The deal with Murray was struck in June 2015.
 Edgar described Murray and Cosworth as "perfect partners", and said that they were "incredibly excited and motivated".
 In March 2016, TVR launched a factory in Ebbw Vale, Wales, which Edgar stated was "a fantastic opportunity both for TVR and the Welsh Government".

 On 10 July 2017, Edgar revealed the TVR Griffith, which uses a 5-litre Cosworth V8, and is reported to weight less than 1250 kg.
 It debuted in September 2017 at the Goodwood Revival.